herbowicz/deno/PRIVACY.md

-# Meet Me Privacy Policy
+# Deno Dev Privacy Policy

 Deno Land Inc ("Deno", "company", "we", "our", "us") is a corporation registered in Delaware, USA doing business as "Deno".
-This privacy policy will explain how our organization uses the personal data we collect from you when you use Meet Me ("Service").
+This privacy policy will explain how our organization uses the personal data we collect from you when you use Deno Dev ("Service").

 Topics: